rusuly/MySqlCdc/README.md

 ## Prerequisites
 Please make sure the following requirements are met:
-1. The user is granted REPLICATION SLAVE, REPLICATION CLIENT privileges.
+1. The user is granted `REPLICATION SLAVE`, `REPLICATION CLIENT` privileges.
 2. The following settings must be configured on master server:
 ```
 binlog_format=row